Carry out post-mortem inspection of broilers and hens

 Topic Overview

-The RSPH Level 2 Certificate for Proficiency in Poultry Meat Inspection is a vocational qualification designed for individuals working in poultry meat production and inspection.
-It covers the essential knowledge and skills required to inspect poultry meat for human consumption, ensuring it meets legal and safety standards.
-This qualification is recognised by the Food Standards Agency (FSA) and is a mandatory requirement for those seeking to work as poultry meat inspectors in the UK.
+The RSPH Level 2 Award for Proficiency in Poultry Meat Inspection is a vocational qualification designed for individuals working in poultry slaughterhouses and processing plants.
+It covers the legal requirements, hygiene principles, and inspection techniques needed to ensure poultry meat is safe for human consumption.
+This qualification is essential for those seeking roles as poultry meat inspectors or quality assurance staff in the UK food industry.

 Key Concepts